Tiiiger/QPyTorch/README.md

 QPyTorch is a low-precision arithmetic simulation package in PyTorch.
 It is designed to support researches on low-precision machine learning, especially for researches in low-precision training.
+A more comprehensive write-up can be found [here](https://arxiv.org/abs/1910.04540).

 Notably, QPyTorch supports quantizing different numbers in the training process with customized low-precision formats.
 This eases the process of investigating